Education & Training

 ONLINE TRAINING (REQUIRED FOR STUDENTS, FACULTY AND STAFF)

-IN-PERSON TRAINING (BY REQUEST)
+IN-PERSON TRAINING & PRESENTATIONS (BY REQUEST)

 Training in certain professional and interpersonal skills can help to create a more productive and respectful work environment, and help prevent the kinds of workplace conflict that can lead to complaints of harassment and discrimination.
 The University Human Resources (UHR) office of Learning and Talent Development offers a variety of learning opportunities for UMD faculty and staff in such topics as: